-Wolters Kluwer announces that, in the course of executing on its share buyback program, the number of shares held in treasury has reached 8.7 million, or 3.01% of total issued ordinary shares.
-In accordance with regulatory requirements, the company has today notified the Dutch Authority for the Financial Markets (AFM).
+Wolters Kluwer announces that, in the course of executing on its share buyback program, the number of shares held in treasury has reached 8.4 million, or 3.00% of total issued ordinary shares (279.7 million).
+In accordance with regulatory requirements, the company has notified the Dutch Authority for the Financial Markets (AFM).

 Repurchased shares are added to and held as treasury shares and will be used for capital reduction purposes or to meet obligations arising from share-based incentive plans.

 Wolters Kluwer (WKL) is a global leader in professional information, software solutions, and services for the health, tax & accounting, governance, risk & compliance, and legal & regulatory sectors.
 We help our customers make critical decisions every day by providing expert solutions that combine deep domain knowledge with specialized technology and services.

 Wolters Kluwer reported 2018 annual revenues of €4.3 billion.
 The group serves customers in over 180 countries, maintains operations in over 40 countries, and employs approximately 18,600 people worldwide.
 The company is headquartered in Alphen aan den Rijn, the Netherlands.

 Wolters Kluwer shares are listed on Euronext Amsterdam (WKL) and are included in the AEX and Euronext 100 indices.
 Wolters Kluwer has a sponsored Level 1 American Depositary Receipt (ADR) program.
 The ADRs are traded on the over-the-counter market in the U.S. (WTKWY).

 This report contains forward-looking statements.
 These statements may be identified by words such as “expect”, “should”, “could”, “shall” and similar expressions.
 Wolters Kluwer cautions